-If the leave is approved, the graduate assistant will be excused from his/her regular assistantship duties for a period of up to six weeks, or until the end of the appointment (whichever occurs first).
-If extended time is needed beyond the six weeks leave, written approval for an unpaid Leave of Absence must be requested, and approval obtained from the student's Thesis Advisor and Department Chair.
-Note that individual fellowships, such as the NSF Graduate Fellowships, may require sponsor approval for extended leaves of absence.
+If the leave is approved, the graduate assistant will be excused from his/her regular assistantship duties for a period of up to six weeks or until the end of the appointment (whichever is shorter).
+If extended time is needed beyond the six weeks, a written approval for an unpaid Leave of Absence must be requested and an approval obtained from the student's Thesis Advisor and Department Chair.
+Note that individual fellowships, such as the NSF Graduate Fellowships, may require a sponsor approval for extended leaves of absence.
 Specific guidelines should be consulted.

 During this period, students may postpone course assignments, examinations, and other academic requirements but remain active full-time students, with access to Department facilities and to faculty and staff.
-While students will continue to be fully funded off any existing funding sources (e.g., fellowship, assistantship) during the leave period, students will be excused from regular teaching or research duties.
+While students will continue to be fully funded off any existing funding sources (e.g., fellowship, assistantship) during the leave period, they will be excused from regular teaching or research duties.
 However, it is the student's professional responsibility to work with her/his advisor or faculty member to prepare for the absence in advance of the leave.
-This includes reviewing the status and continuation of research projects, adequately preparing those who will assume teaching responsibilities during the student's absence, and arranging for a smooth transition in any other responsibilities.
+This includes reviewing the status and continuation of research projects, adequately preparing those who will assume the teaching responsibilities during the student's absence, and arranging for a smooth transition in any other responsibilities.

-Vacations and Leave (within a Semester)
+Vacations and Leaves (within a Semester)

 While the department does not specify the number of vacation days permitted, it is understood that students demonstrating quality performance may arrange with their thesis advisor for time off.
 It is the responsibility of the student to plan all leaves and vacations with his/her thesis advisor.
-Leave necessary for presentation of research work, a job interview, etc., should also be planned in advance.
+Leaves necessary for the presentation of research work, a job interview, etc. should also be planned in advance.
 Any absences not approved in advance by the thesis advisor may not be compensated for if the student is funded through a sponsored project.

-As a general guideline, research assistants should be allowed at least two weeks of vacation each year if they are achieving satisfactory progress on their project.
+As a general guideline, research assistants should be allowed at least two weeks of vacation each year if they are achieving a satisfactory progress on their project.
 If the thesis advisor does not allow this time off, the student may appeal to the director of graduate studies and/or the department chair.
-If on the Tuition Benefit program, check with the payroll secretary that unpaid leave does not drop earnings below the amount necessary to qualify.
+If on the Tuition Benefit program, check with the Administrative Manager to see if a way can be found so that the unpaid leave does not drop earnings below the amount necessary to qualify for the program.